DHTMLX/docs-todolist/docs/guides/integration_with_angular.md

 #### Add styles

-To display the To Do List correctly, provide the corresponding styles.
+Import the CSS file so the To Do List renders correctly.
 Create the *todo.component.css* file in the *src/app/todo/* directory and add the styles for the To Do List and its container.
 The snippet below imports the To Do List styles and sets layout dimensions:

 ~~~css title="todo.component.css"
 /* import To Do List styles */